W4N4N/O365-Win-Profile/README.md

         <x:String x:Key="ida:AuthorizationUri">https://login.microsoftonline.com</x:String>

 2. Open the AuthenticationHelper.cs file and set your redirect URI as the value of this variable:
 `private static Uri redirectUri = new Uri("https://<your redirect URI>");`

-After you've configured the sample, press F5 to build and debug.
+3. Press F5 to build and debug.
 Run the solution and sign in with your organizational account to Office 365.

 <a name="packages"></a>
 ## NuGet packages used in the sample ##